sw1jari/workout-timer/README.md

 # workout-timer
-workout timer with statusbar in python, idk why it's in python either
+workout timer with statusbar in python

 has the option to specify:
 - amount of sets